BlinkDL/RWKV-LM/RWKV-v7/run_rwkv7_qwen35.md

 Here we compare RWKV-7 and Qwen3.5 tensors.
+Code: https://github.com/BlinkDL/RWKV-LM/blob/main/RWKV-v7/run_rwkv7_qwen35.py

 Note: these are tensors with similar (but usually not exactly the same) functions.